inode64/WindowsClearCache/README.md

 To run this with parameters, do the following:

 1) Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location
-2) Once extracted, open [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-5.1) (or [PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise?view=powershell-7)) as an Administrator
+2) Once extracted, open [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting) (or [PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise)) as an Administrator
+3) Enable PowerShell execution Set-ExecutionPolicy Unrestricted -Force (to allow executing unsigned code)
-3) On the prompt, change to the directory where you extracted the files: e.g. - `cd c:\temp`
+4) On the prompt, change to the directory where you extracted the files: e.g. - `cd c:\WindowsClearCache`
 5) Next, to run the script, enter in the following: e.g. - `.\DriveClean.ps1`